MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/stop-7f-0x00000008-double-fault-error.md

 ---
 # Stop 7F, 0x00000008 (double-fault) error occurs because of a single-bit error in the ESP register

 This article provides a solution to a STOP 0x0000007F, 0x00000008 error message on your computer because of a specific processor error.
-This error message may be displayed when a single-bit error occurs in the  Electric Service Provider (ESP) register of a processor that is running on the computer.
+This error message may be displayed when a single-bit error occurs in the ESP register of a processor that is running on the computer.

 _Applies to:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 842465